mvc5/mvc5.github.io/overview/rest-api-methods.md

 ## REST API Methods
 Routes can be configured with [actions](https://github.com/mvc5/mvc5/blob/master/src/Route/Match/Action.php) for specific HTTP methods.
 The default action is specified by the <code>controller</code> configuration.
+HEAD requests are automatically matched to the route GET <code>method</code> and <code>action</code>.
 ```php
 'resource' => [
     'path' => '/resource',